QubesOS/qubes-core-admin-client/doc/manpages/qvm-firewall.rst

   or by specifying the rule itself using the same syntax used for adding it.

 * list - list all the rules for a given VM.

+* reset - remove all firewall rules and reset to default (accept all connections)

 Rule syntax